seho85/python-dgus/doc/source/library/serial_communication.rst

     * And handles the response by itself

-Please refer to Chaper 6 (Serial Communication Protocol) of the :download:`DGUS Application Development Guide <../vendor/T5L_DGUSII Application Development Guide.pdf>`

 The *Protocol* class contains a few convenience functions for creating different types of messages.

+Please refer to Chaper 6 (Serial Communication Protocol) of the :download:`DGUS Application Development Guide <../vendor/T5L_DGUSII Application Development Guide.pdf>` for an overview how the messages are looking like.

+.. _serial_communication_spontanous:

 Spontanous Transmission
 =======================